o-richard/unpoly-lsp/lsp/attributes/up-defer.md

-❗[EXPERIMENTAL] When to load and render the deferred content.
+When to load and render the deferred content.

 When set to `'insert'` (the default), the deferred content will load immediatedly when the `[up-defer]` element is inserted into the DOM.